I need human help to enter verification code (office hours only)

 We offer learning in our NSCI building, out in the community, and on the road, too.
 We teach, welcome stellar visiting teachers, and proudly partner with wonderful community organizations.
 Come by yourself or bring a friend or a family member.
 We can’t wait to learn with you!

-Join Rabbi Geffen in studying a selection of the most well-known or important sugiyot (talmudic discussions) scattered throughout a variety of talmudic tractates.
+Join Rabbi Geffen in studying a selection of the most well known or important sugiyot (talmudic discussions) scattered throughout a variety of talmudic tractates.
 No experience necessary.
 Texts will be provided.
+Please note registration is required.

 REGISTER